duongnghoang/CarAPI/README.md

 # CarAPI

 CarAPI is a C# based API for managing car-related data and operations.
-This API allows for the creation, retrieval, updating, and deletion of car information.
+This API allows for the creation, retrieval and updating maintenance of car information.

 ## Features